woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode3.md

 **Philip**: I want to put some of my good hangers in Grandpa's closet.
 You know I'm very excited about his arrival.

-**Ellen**: We are, too.Susan called early this morning.
+**Ellen**: We are, too.
+Susan called early this morning.
 She's unhappy and can't leave till tonight.
 She wants to be here for Grandpa.

 **Philip**: Well, Grandpa will be disappointed, too.
-He loves Susan.She always reminds him of Grandma.
-Well,how's everything here?
+He loves Susan.
+She always reminds him of Grandma.
+Well, how's everything here?

-**Marilyn**: Fine.We were just wondering about this trunk.
+**Marilyn**: Fine.
+We were just wondering about this trunk.

 **Ellen**: It's locked.